Understanding government support schemes for businesses during COVID-19

 Labelled by some as a ‘coronavirus budget’ Sunak announced a raft of measures to help stabilise the economy by offering companies various lifelines as they battled against the escalating situation.
 These included help with emergency funding as well as business rates relief for small companies.

-Following on just days from the budget, Rishi Sunak was once again back in the spotlight detailing further measures to help beleaguered businesses and he has promised to provide further help over the course of the coming days and weeks as the situation develops.
+Following on just days from the budget, Rishi Sunak was once again back in the spotlight detailing further measures to help beleaguered businesses and since that point, he has introduced new measures and extended existing initiatives as the situation continues to develop.

-- Coronavirus Job Retention Scheme – The government have pledged to step in and help pay peoples wages via the Coronavirus Job Retention Scheme.
-This will be available to all companies of all sizes and will take the form of a non-repayable grant which will cover 80% of the wages of people who are not working up to £2,500 a month.
+- Coronavirus Job Retention Scheme – The government pledged to step in and help pay peoples wages via the Coronavirus Job Retention Scheme.
+This will be available to all companies of all sizes and will cover 80% of the wages of people who are not working up to £2,500 a month.
 Employers can top up this amount if they choose.
 The hope is that this will allow a company which has been forced to close, or which is otherwise experiencing financial distress, to retain their staff rather than laying them off.
-Claims can be backdated from 1st March 2020 and were made available for an initial three month period, although employers will be expected to make a financial contribution to these payments from the end of July.
-The scheme has now been extended until the end of April 2021.
+The scheme has been extended multiple times and is currently expected to end in September 2021.
+Employers will be expected to contribute 10% of furloughed staff's wages from July, increasing to 20% in August and September.

 - Coronavirus Business Interruption Loan Scheme (CBILS) – First announced at the budget, the CBILS will temporarily replace the current Enterprise Finance Guarantee Scheme and will operate in much the same way.
-CBILS was originally going to provide loans of up to £1.2m; however, this maximum loan amount has now been increased to £5m.
+CBILS provides loans up to £5m.
 No interest will be payable on this type of borrowing for the first twelve months, and a range of finance options including loans, as well as asset and invoice finance will be available.
-Banks will not be permitted to request personal guarantees for loans under £250,000; instead the government will provide security of 80% to the bank should they suffer losses.
-Borrowing through the CBILS opened as of March 23rd 2020.
+Banks will not be permitted to request personal guarantees for loans under £250,000; instead the government provides security of 80% to the bank should they suffer losses.
+Borrowing through the CBILS will close 31st March 2021

-- Bounce Back Loans - The UK's smallest businesses will be able to take advantage of government-backed 'bounce back loans'.
-Capped at £50,000, companies will be able to apply for a loan worth up to 25% of its turnover.
+- Bounce Back Loans - Government-backed 'bounce back loans' are aimed at SMEs.
+Capped at £50,000, companies can apply for a loan worth up to 25% of its turnover.
 No interest will be payable for the first 12 months with an interest rate of 2.5% kicking in after this point.
 The entire loan will be backed by the government.
-Sunak has promised a quick and easy process which should grant companies access to the funds within 24 hours of applying.
-The scheme opened for applications on Monday 4th May 2020.
+Applications for Bounce Back Loans will close 31st March 2021.

 - HMRC Time to Pay (TTP) Scheme Extended - Sunak has thrown a lifeline to those companies who fear being able to keep up with their obligations to HMRC during this time of upheaval.
 This will be done through an extension of the current Time to Pay (TTP) scheme which gives businesses additional breathing space when settling their tax bills including VAT, PAYE, and Corporation Tax.
 It is hoped that this will help to free up cash flow and help to keep money moving around the supply chain.
 There will be a dedicated helpline set up to help businesses discuss the possibility of setting such a payment plan up.

 - Business rates relief - One of the major announcements during the budget was that for businesses in the retail, hospitality and leisure sectors, with a rateable value of less than £51,000, they will be fully exempt from business rates for this year.
-Sunak has now sweetened the deal further by providing a cash grant of up to £25,000 for those businesses.
-Furthermore the business rates holiday will now be extended to all businesses in the retail, hospitality or leisure sector, regardless of its rateable value.
+Sunak has now sweetened the deal further by extending this for a further three months until the end of June, while the remaining nine months of the year will be discounted by up to two thirds up to a value of £2m for closed businesses.